- 1.CompTIA Network+ is the most widely recognized vendor-neutral networking certification for IT professionals

 Prerequisites and Experience Requirements

-While CompTIA Network+ has no formal prerequisites, success requires foundational IT knowledge.
-Most candidates benefit from basic computer skills and some exposure to networking concepts.
+Network+ has no formal prerequisites, but you'll struggle without foundational IT knowledge.
+Basic computer skills and some exposure to networking concepts go a long way.

 - Recommended: 9-12 months of networking experience or CompTIA A+ certification